 Another big complaint about Western Governors University is the fact that all tests are graded by a third party and returned in around ten business days with either a pass or fail grade.
 This makes it very difficult for students to be able to ask questions about their tests or to be able to try and explain why one of their answers was what it was, as there is no communication between students and this third party.
 All these factors add up to Western Governors University having a measly graduation rate of 22%.

 The measure of a university’s worth is how much weight a degree from there carries with prospective employers.
 A degree from the University of Phoenix carries the weight of a feather.
 This is because this university has earned a reputation for ridiculously easy coursework, allowing them to pass out diplomas like napkins.

 The University of Phoenix has classes with “learning teams”, essentially groups of students working together to finish assignments.
 This makes it all too easy for some students to breeze their way through coursework, relying on the work of others.
-This is added on to an accelerated education process where a class is crammed into a short amount of time.
+This adds to an accelerated education process where they cram a class into a short amount of time.
 Even professors have complained that they are unable to teach everything they should in the amount of time they are given with a class.
 The University of Phoenix is not the place for somebody looking for an academic challenge.